ga1az/turso-client/README.md

 A TypeScript client for the Turso API, providing easy access to Turso's database management features.

+> This is not an official Turso client.
+It is a personal project and may not be maintained or updated as frequently.

 ## Installation

 To install dependencies: